 To deliver sustainable transport priorities that respond to the climate emergency, Council will implement actions through an Integrated Transport Plan (ITP).
-This includes having regard to the vision, objectives, decision making principles and other requirements of the Transport Integration Act 2010.
 The ITP will set out our strategic objectives for transport and how future projects could be delivered.
 We will also develop a new Parking Management Plan in conjunction with the ITP, to ensure the strategic directions of both plans deliver on climate emergency objectives and transport priorities for Yarra.